Typically, dogs are the pet most often associated with chewing. However, cats chew too, though to a lesser extent than most canines do.

 In the end, the best way to determine which chew toy is best for your cat is to buy a few.
 You’re never going to know what your feline likes until you give it to them.
 Luckily, chew toys are pretty cheap, so you likely won’t have any problems buying more than one.

-If you’re looking for a first chew toy for your feline, we recommend the Hepper Cat Nut.
-This toy is quite straightforward, small enough for your cat to throw around, yet large enough to kick.
-It also is infused with catnip to keep your cat coming back for more.
+If you’re looking for a first chew toy for your feline, we recommend the Hepper Catnip Stick Toy.
+This toy is quite straightforward, long enough for your cat to hold comfortably while they chew, yet large enough to kick when the moment strikes.
+It also is filled with catnip to keep your cat coming back for more.

-As a budget option, we recommend the Petstages Lil’ Avocato Cat Toy with Catnip.
-This toy is small and perfect for batting and throwing.
-It contains catnip on the inside and is covered in netting to clean your cat’s teeth.
+As a budget option, we recommend the Hepper Flax Mice Set Toy.
+This toy set is small and perfect for batting and throwing.
+It contains catnip on the inside and is covered in porous fabric that can also clean your cat’s teeth.

 If you want to try something different and have a bit more to spend, the CatTwig Silver Vine Cat Chew Toy is an interesting option.
 These twigs are advertised to work similarly to catnip, but their hard twig shape also makes them suitable chew toys.